This document will show you how to build a browser/server application with Vert.x and gRPC Web.

 .listen(8080);

-content type will be handed over to the grpcServer
+All requests with application/grpc-web-text content type will be handed over to the grpcServer.

 Before writing code, we must set up the project to build client side code.

-For simplicity, we choose to use the esbuild-maven-plugin
+For simplicity, we choose to use the esbuild-maven-plugin.

-In a few words, it’s a Maven plugin that wraps esbuild
+In a few words, it’s a Maven plugin that wraps esbuild, a fast bundler for the web.

-A couple of dependencies are required, which we grab as Maven dependencies thanks to mvnpm
+A couple of dependencies are required, which we grab as Maven dependencies thanks to mvnpm:

 <groupId>io.mvnpm</groupId>